dart-lang/language/working/augmentation-libraries/feature-specification.md

 enum values.
 Enum values are appended in augmentation application order.

-Enum values themselves can't be augmented since they are essentially constant variables and variables can't be augmented.
+Enum values themselves can't be augmented since they are essentially constant variables and constant variables can't be augmented.

 It's a **compile-time error** if: